faizahzuberi/Predicting-Elevator-Safety-through-Binary-Classification-Presented/README.md

 # Presented-Final-Escalator
-As a machine learning intern at Port of Seattle, I created an algorithm to predict safe and unsafe situations on an escalator.
+There is a rising amount of injuries sustained from travelers bringing wheeled luggage on airport's escalators.
+As a Machine Learning Intern at Port of Seattle, I built this machine learning algorithm to recognize safe and unsafe situations on escalators.